tkeech1/streamweb/README.md

 #### Content
 Streamweb was built to mimic static site generators such as [Hugo](https://gohugo.io/).
 Content is stored in Python modules which are stored in Python packages under the `streamweb` directory on the filesystem; a database isn't necessary.
 In the examples, content is separated into two types, static content and dynamic content.
 Static content, stored in the `static` package, is intended for content that doesn't change frequently such as an "About Me" page.
 Dynamic content, stored in the `dynamic` package is intended for content that's updated frequently such as blog posts.
 Users can create new Python packages containing content under the `streamweb` directory and load them as described below.

+## Site Setup
+To create a site, create a StreamwebSite object in the layout as shown in the example:

+    sws: StreamwebSite = StreamwebSite(
+        site_config.website_id,
+        site_config.website_title,
+        site_config.website_description,
+        site_config.website_author,
+        site_config.website_url,
+        site_config.website_language,
+        site_config.environment,
+    )

+`environment` is a flag that indicates whether or not to dynamically reload content modules.
+If `environment=='prd'`, the dynamic content reloading is disabled.
+The StreamwebSite object provides a few helper methods to streamline building a site.

 ##### Content Loading
-In a layout, content modules are loaded by calling the `load_content('package_name')` function.
+In a layout, content modules are loaded by calling the `sws.load_content('package_name')` function.
 This function returns a list of Python modules which can be iterated over and displayed in the layout.

 In the example layouts, the content packages `static` and `dynamic` packages are loaded by the layout in the following lines.

-    static_content = load_content("static", environment)
+    static_content = load_content("static")
-    dynamic_content = load_content("dynamic", environment)
+    dynamic_content = load_content("dynamic")

-`environment` is a flag that indicates whether or not to dynamically reload content modules.
-If `environment=='prd'`, the dynamic content reloading is disabled.

 All content modules are cached using Streamlit's [st.cache()](https://docs.streamlit.io/en/stable/caching.html) decorator and are dynamically reloaded if the module changes.
 Dynamic reloading makes it easy to develop new content without having to restart Streamlit after each edit.
 Dynamic module reloading can be disabled by running Streamlit as shown below: